MushroomEl/RoR2-ArtifactOfKnowledge/Assets/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**2.0.1**

+- Fixed obsolete and nonfunctional Vanilla XpScalingType option still being present and default.
+- Split XpScaling config into LinearXpScaling and ExponentialXpScaling in order to present better RiskOfOptions range/display for each.
+- Changing a Server XP Scaling config mid-run now resets XP to 0 (level is kept) and recalculates XP-to-next-level for all players.
+- Changing a Server Item Selection config mid-run now forces a free reroll for all players.

 **2.0.0**

 - Added per-kills and per-time alternate progression modes.